Quickstart

 -

-run_brms_analysis()- Prepares the model formula and fits the Bayesian model usingbrms. -
+run_brms_analysis()- Prepares the model formula and fits the Bayesian shrinkage model usingbrms -

-plot()- Creates a forest plot from the summary object.
+plot()- Creates a basic forest plot from the summary object

-This vignette demonstrates how to use the package to fit and compare these different modeling formulas.
-You’ll learn how to:
+This vignette demonstrates how to use the package to fit and compare these different modeling approaches You’ll learn how to:

 - Visualize and compare results from different model specifications